-Unlike some cities, Cayce isn’t mainly white- or blue-collar occupations dominate the local economy, Cayce is neither predominantly one nor the other.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Cayce is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Cayce is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Cayce who work in office and administrative support (15.59%), teaching (10.29%), and management occupations (10.12%).

 The education level of Cayce citizens is substantially higher than the typical US community, as 32.64% of adults in Cayce have at least a bachelor's degree.

 The per capita income in Cayce in 2010 was $27,812, which is upper middle income relative to South Carolina, and middle income relative to the rest of the US.
 This equates to an annual income of $111,248 for a family of four.
 However, Cayce contains both very wealthy and poor people as well.

 Cayce is a very ethnically-diverse city.
 The people who call Cayce home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cayce residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Cayce include German, Irish, English, Scots-Irish, and French.